Loneliness is at an all-time high in our society. Now, we enter a holiday season socially-distanced.

 Reframe your thoughts...I won’t get to see the family this year, but just think how great it will be when I do next year.

 Show gratitude..to yourself.
-Write down three things your grateful for, even in the midst of this pandemic.
+Write down three things you’re grateful for, even in the midst of this pandemic.

 Gift Giving: Make it Meaningful